 Dosage Some users like to do a loading phase of 5 days with a dosage of about 20 g/day and then taper of to about 2-5 g afterwards for maintenance.
 Research shows that this is unnecessary since the same effects can be accomplished over a 28 day period using 3 g/day.
 So, essentially for a more immediate effect, you can load, however in the long term you can do 3 g and then taper of to 2 g.

 So, if you’re a weight lifter or an athlete, there are significant benefits for supplementing with creatine.
 There seems to be a more dramatic effect with people who consume less meat.
 But overall you can expect to see some benefit.
 Creatine so far has also proven to be safe with people who have healthy kidney and liver function.
 Again if you’re unsure, check with your doctor.
 Personally, I have tried the monohydrate form and have seen huge increases in strength and endurance.
 The only issue was some dehydration, which was easily solved by drinking a few more glasses of water.
 I would definitely try the monohydrate form before buying more expensive creatine blends.
+I’ve also used the HCL form.
+With this one, here was no bloat or dehydration, but it is more expensive.
 Tell us about your experiences with creatine.
 Don’t forget to like us on facebook.